 Q- How may I join Temple Avodah?

 A- Call the Temple Office and ask about our simple application process.
 All aspects of Temple membership will be explained, a new member packet will be presented, and your questions will be answered by our Temple Office staff.
-Rabbi Goren, Cantorial Soloist Jessica Gubenko, our Religious School Educational Director Sarah, as well as our Officers and Trustees are always available and will be happy to assist and provide meaningful information and answer your questions.
+Rabbi Goren, Cantorial Soloist Jessica Gubenko, our Religious School Educational Director Marilyn Greenspan, as well as our Officers and Trustees are always available and will be happy to assist and provide meaningful information and answer your questions.

 2. RELIGIOUS SERVICES